Laura-lc/project/README.md

 		We counted the total number of words as the length of each comment title and removed the punctuation but kept the stop words for each comment title.
-		We examined the standard deviation (SD) of comment length, as well as the average, to avoid inflation by a few outliers.

 		For the projects that had excessive SD (greater than 5.0), we removed the top 10% and bottom 10% (in length) of the comment titles in those projects, and then recalculated the mean of the lengths.

 		The scripts for calculating the comment length is shown in commentLength.ipynb